haxtibal/netsnmptable/README.md

 - SMIv2 Conceptual Row sub-identifier (also known as Entry), [RFC 4181 Chapter 4.6.5](https://tools.ietf.org/html/rfc4181#section-4.6.5)
 - SNMP GetBulkRequest-PDU specification, [RFC 3416 Chapter 4.2.3](https://tools.ietf.org/html/rfc3416#section-4.2.3)

+## Credits ##
+Thanks to Pieter Hollants <pieter@hollants.com> for [python-netsnmpagent](https://github.com/pief/python-netsnmpagent).
+The tests.testagent package is heavily based on it.

 ## Related work ##
 Other people also tackle the hassle of dealing with SNMP in Python and found interesting approaches.
 Below is an incomplete and unordered list.